 Today the road takes us deeper into Tanzania, drawing closer to the East Coast of Africa.

-Next, we visit Mikumi National Park, where we embark on an afternoon game viewing drive.
+Next, we explore Mikumi National Park, embarking on an afternoon game drive.
 This popular national park is home to healthy wildlife populations, including elephants, lions, buffalos, giraffes, zebras and more.

 Mikumi is part of a larger wilderness ecosystem around Selous Game Reserve, one of Africa's largest game reserves.
 This is your last chance to take a game drive and see a few more wild animals and plenty of birds out on the plains of Africa.